Robrowno/rally-blog/README.md

 ## Epics:

 - [EPIC: Install Django](https://github.com/Robrowno/rally-blog/issues/15)
+    - As a Software Developer I would like to Install Django and packages so that I can set up my work environment to begin my project.
 - [EPIC: Site Interaction](https://github.com/Robrowno/rally-blog/issues/16)
+    - As a User I would like to comment and like posts so that I can interact with recent content and get involved.
 - [EPIC: Login/Logout](https://github.com/Robrowno/rally-blog/issues/17)
+    - As a User I would like to sign-in or log out of my account so that I can keep my profile secure.
 - [EPIC: Post Viewing](https://github.com/Robrowno/rally-blog/issues/18)
+    - As a User I would like to have a clean post layout so that I can I can clearly identify which posts I want to view.
 - [EPIC: Site Owner Objectives](https://github.com/Robrowno/rally-blog/issues/19)
+    - As a Site Owner I would like to document my Rally journey so that I can attract interest in the form of new Rally competitors and potential sponsors, so that the sport benefits and I may be able to make a small income towards rallying.
 - [EPIC: Testing](https://github.com/Robrowno/rally-blog/issues/20)
+    - As a Developer I would like to write and perform manual or automated tests so that I can demonstrate that my code is working as expected.

 ---